Skip to main content

 Tiger Beetles: Beneficial Predators and Ecosystem Health Indicators

 Tiger beetles are generalist predators, meaning they prey on a wide variety of pests.
-Observing them in a landscape is a great sign that an ecosystem is healthy and supporting a diversity of both prey and predators.
+Observing them in a landscape is a great sign that an ecosystem is healthy and supporting both prey and predators.